curityio/istio-demo-installation/README.md

 curl http://curity-idsvr-runtime-svc.curity:8443/oauth/v2/oauth-anonymous/jwks
 ```

-To see the X509 certificate details, run this command:
+To see the X509 certificate details, run this command from a terminal on the host computer:

 ```bash
 SERVICE_POD="$(kubectl -n applications get pod -o name | grep httpbin)"